kapresoft/kapresoft.github.io/_posts/software/2023-11-23-software-code-cohesion.md

 This article delves deep into the realm of code cohesiveness in Java, offering insights, practical examples, and best practices to help developers harness this critical aspect of software engineering.
 Whether you're a seasoned Java programmer or just starting out, this comprehensive guide will equip you with the knowledge and tools to write more cohesive, efficient, and scalable Java code.

+## Prologue

+Within the realm of physics, <a href="https://youtu.be/qQviI1d_hFA?si=AnYh-sB5UZQV0pYD&t=485" target="_blank" alt="coherence">coherence</a>, in the context of electron waves, signifies the precise synchronization and phase correlation among diverse segments of the wave, manifesting both in spatial and temporal dimensions.
+This captivating phenomenon unveils a captivating dance of electrons moving in perfect unison, akin to the harmonious choreography of a well-practiced ballet, offering profound insights into the world of electron microscopy and enriching our grasp of these intricate processes.

+Conversely, when we delve into the realm of waves, including electron waves, incoherence paints a contrasting picture, portraying a lack of synchronization and phase correlation among the wave's various components.
+This absence gives rise to haphazard and uncorrelated phase distributions in both space and time, a state succinctly characterized as "noise."

+In the Agile methodology, the concept of harmony extends beyond physics.
+When all team members resonate together seamlessly, it is fittingly termed "Jellin'."
+However, should the team find itself lacking synchronization or cohesion among its members, it can be more aptly described as "Disarray" or "Disharmony."
+This distinction underscores the vital importance of fostering cohesion within Agile teams, a harmonious unity that leads to optimal performance and successful outcomes.

 ## Introduction

 In the intricate tapestry of software development, the thread that often holds everything together is _code cohesiveness_.
 This concept, fundamental yet sometimes elusive, refers to the degree to which elements of a module, such as classes or functions in a program, are united in serving a single, well-defined purpose.
 The essence of cohesiveness lies in creating components that are self-contained, with minimal overlap or unnecessary interactions with other parts of the system.